getodk/web-forms/.changeset/sour-vans-grab.md

 '@getodk/common': minor
 ---

-Added support for the file and video upload types, and implemented drag and drop for uploads
+Added support for the file, audio, and video upload types, and implemented drag and drop for uploads